 - Is already accurate or complete

 Right to An Accounting of Disclosures of Health Information – You have the right to find out what disclosures of your medical information have been made.
 The list of disclosures is called an accounting.
 The accounting may be for up to six (6) years prior to the date on which you request the accounting, but can not include disclosures made before April 14, 2003.

 We are not required to include disclosures for treatment, payment or healthcare operations or certain other exceptions.
 Requests for an accounting of disclosures must be submitted in writing to Our Privacy Officer.
 You are entitled to one free accounting in any twelve (12) month period.
 We may charge you for the cost of providing additional accountings.
 If there will be a charge we will notify you in advance.

 Right To Obtain a Copy of the Notice – You have the right to ask for and get a paper copy of this notice and any revisions we make to the notice at any time.

 You have the right to complain to us and to the United States Secretary of Health and Human Services if you believe we have violated your privacy rights.
-There is no risk involved if your file a complaint.
+There is no risk of retaliation involved if your file a complaint.